idworkin/Wing_Biometrics/README.md

-This is a repository for a [BEACON](beacon-center.org) funded project to generate a database of images from the wings of *Drosophila melanogaster* to be used for biometric analysis, in collaboration with Dr. Gerry Dozier and Kaushik Roy at NC A&T. This repository contains scripts, some basic tutorials (for the students doing the project as well as everyone else) as well as landmark data.
+This is a repository for a [BEACON](beacon-center.org) funded project to generate a database of images from the wings of *Drosophila melanogaster* to be used for biometric analysis.
+This work was performed by Anne Sonnenschein & Sudarshan Chair under the mentorship of Dr. Ian Dworkin and in collaboration with Dr. Gerry Dozier and Kaushik Roy at NC A&T. This repository contains scripts, some basic tutorials (for the students doing the project as well as everyone else) as well as landmark data.
 The raw images will be up in a public repository soon.
 Likely on [figshare](http://figshare.com/).

 This repository includes